Every major life insurance agency in the United States, including SelectQuote and eQUOTE, are contracted to sell for Banner Life Insurance.

 If you have no significant health history, Banner will not need to access your attending physician’s statements saving you at least a week’s time in underwriting.

 Banner life specializes in term life insurance and Guaranteed Universal life insurance.
-They offer term life insurance in 10, 15, 20, 25, or 30 year increments where the rates are level and guaranteed not to change.
+They offer term life insurance in 10, 15, 20, 25, 30, 35, or 40-year increments where the rates are level and guaranteed not to change.

 Banner is able to offer clients, depending on their age, up to 35 times their current income in coverage.
 Banner’s term life insurance offers an accelerated death benefit that allows you to collect benefits from your policy, while you are still alive, if you become terminally ill.